ez2rok/ez2rok.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Eitan and I'm a junior at Columbia University studying math and computer science.
+My name is Ethan and I'm a junior at Columbia University studying math and computer science.
 I'm an obsessive learner and build tools to improve the quality of life for people.

 Currently, I'm aiming to pursue a PhD.
 My research interests lie at the intersection of machine learning, optimization, and numerical methods with a focus on algorithms.
 I'm currently working with Professor [Rachel Cummings](https://www.engineering.columbia.edu/faculty/rachel-cummings) to develop differentially private machine learning algorithms.